-Course report 2022
+Course report 2023

-Subject Music Level Advanced Higher
+Advanced Higher Music

 This report provides information on candidates' performance.
 Teachers, lecturers and assessors may find it useful when preparing candidates for future assessment.
-The report is intended to be constructive and informative and to promote better understanding.
-It would be helpful to read this report in conjunction with the published assessment documents and marking instructions.
+The report is intended to be constructive and informative, and to promote better understanding.
+You should read the report in conjunction with the published assessment documents and marking instructions.

-The statistics used in this report have been compiled before the completion of any appeals.
+The statistics in the report were compiled before any appeals were completed.